 6. Climb, Play Tag, Drive, or Skate (Indoors)

 Not all the action is outdoors.
 Test your climbing skills on extensive top rope, lead, and bouldering terrain for all strength and skill levels with a day pass at Vertex Climbing Center in Santa Rosa.
+Score points by tagging opponents in a multi-level arena at Laser Tag of Santa Rosa.
 Race around the track in high-speed electric karts at Driven Raceway, in Rohnert Park.
 Strap on skates or blades and glide away at Cal Skate Roller Blading and Skating Center in Rohnert Park.

 7. Let the Music Take You Away